Topic | Short Description |

 When to plan | 4 Months in advance |

 Panna National Park is part of Panna tiger reserve of India.
 It was declared a tiger reserve in 1994 as the 22nd tiger reserve of India and fifth in Madhya Pradesh state.
 The park is situated in Panna and Chhatarpur districts of Indian central state Madhya Pradesh.
 This forest region is spread over Bundelkhand region on Vindhya range.
 It is the same range on which Bandhavgarh tiger reserve forest is spread.
 Vindhya range in Central India, moves from south-west to north-east direction, touching the starting point of Aravali range.
-Panna forest is also called Emerald forest of Central India and is known worldwide for its healthy population of leopards, sloth bears, tigers, deers, antelope, vultures, wolf, chinkara, cheetal and lots more.
+Panna forest is also called Emerald forest of Central India and is known worldwide for its healthy population of leopards, sloth bears, tigers, deer, antelope, vultures, wolf, chinkara, cheetal and lots more.
 This region is substantially noticing attention for its diamond industry.
 Simple meaning of Panna is Emerald stone. thus it is often referred as Emerald forest of Central India.
 Being close to Khajuraho that is only 25 km away to the park, it can be very well visited clubbed with Khajuraho temple tour and enhance the tour experience.
 It has an area of 542.67 km2 (209.53 sq mi) which is vast enough to provide better comfort for wild species.
 The park has got the Award of Excellence in 2007 as the best maintained national park of India by the Ministry of Tourism of India, as it is notable that by 2009, forest department accomplished the aim to kick off poaching to the park.
-The connectivity of Panna Tiger Reserve with the other places and the condition of the roads are excellent, hence tourists from either abroad or the country feels this place a worth to visit.
-Though Tiger sightseeing are not very common here, one needs to be patients, getting glimpse of this big wild cat.
-The vegetation of this region is mixed with uneven terrain with scrubby vegetation and grass, rocky landscape gathered along with hundreds verities of trees and shrubs.
-One can explore Indian species of crocodiles like mugger and long snout gharial in the Ken River that flows from here toward the north harbors.
+Here reintroduction of tigers resulted into miraculous change and population grown quickly and now it is one of the prime tiger safari park of Central India.

 Reaching Panna National Park is no tough task, there is several ways to get into this place, the conditions of the Roads which connects other major places to this Park, are very good.
 Here are three common ways to reach Panna National Park :-